Raheem Mostert: 2018 season

-Mostert played very sparingly in the first five games of the 2018 season.
-However, his role increased starting in Week 6.
-Against the Green Bay Packers on Monday Night Football, Mostert had 12 carries for 87 yards in the narrow 33–30 road loss.
-He added 59 rushing yards in the next game against the Los Angeles Rams, which the 49ers lost 39-10.
-Two weeks later against the Oakland Raiders on Thursday Night Football, Mostert had seven carries for 86 yards and scored his first NFL touchdown on a 52-yard rush in the third quarter before leaving the eventual 34-3 victory with a fractured forearm.
-He was placed on injured reserve on November 2, 2018.
+Mostert played very sparingly in the first five games of the season.
+However, his role increased starting in Week 6 when he had 12 carries for 87 yards in the narrow 33–30 road loss to the Green Bay Packers on Monday Night Football.
+In the next game against the Los Angeles Rams, Mostert recorded seven carries for 59 yards and four receptions for 19 yards during the 39–10 loss.
+Two weeks later against the Oakland Raiders on Thursday Night Football, Mostert rushed seven times for 86 yards and scored his first NFL touchdown on a 52-yard rush in the third quarter before leaving the eventual 34–3 victory with a fractured forearm.
+He was placed on injured reserve on November 2.

 Mostert finished the 2018 season with 34 carries for 261 yards and a touchdown to go along with six receptions for 25 yards in nine games and no starts.